Hollywood’s Exclusion Of Black Writers Is Depressingly Obvious In New Study

 Of the scripted shows produced in 2016 and 2017, only 17% had more than one Black writer.
 Even fewer had a Black showrunner — only 5%.

-The study concluded that the "major networks" have failed "to meaningfully increase opportunity for Black writers and other writers of colour.”
+The study concluded that the "major networks" have failed "to meaningfully increase opportunity for Black writers and other writers of color.”

 Advertisement